archbyte/install/README.md

 git clone https://github.com/archbyte/install

-/bin/bash install/arch
+/bin/bash install/arch && reboot

 **When in  chroot, run the below commands.**

-./chroot
+./chroot && exit

-exit
+#exit

-reboot
+#reboot

 **Login by entering your username and password.**